Teaching British Values

 Twice a year students complete questionnaires on a full range of school issues.
 Their opinions are then used to feed into future planning.

 How we influence and shape democracy is explored though current affairs, themes of the week and assemblies.
 Weekly themes include: International Day of Peace; Martin Luther King Day; Elections and Student Voice.

 2. The Rule of Law

-The importance of laws, whether they be those that govern the class, the school, or the country is consistently reinforced at the Twickenham Academy and consequently our students possess a strong sense of equality and belief in what is right and wrong.
+The importance of laws, whether they be those that govern the class, the school, or the country is consistently reinforced at the Twickenham School and consequently our students possess a strong sense of equality and belief in what is right and wrong.

 We have a rigorous behaviour policy that is in the student planners, and understood by all staff and students.

 Students are taught the ‘rules’ of the school.
 They are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves and the consequences when rules (and laws) are broken.